Keeps Gettin' Better: A Decade of Hits

 Keeps Gettin' Better: A Decade of Hits is the first greatest hits album by American singer-songwriter Christina Aguilera.
-It was released on November 6, 2008 through RCA Records.
+It was released on November 6, 2008 by RCA Records.
 The album contains Aguilera's singles from all of her studio albums released up to 2008.
-It also featured four new additions: two remakes of her previous singles—"Genie in a Bottle" (1999) and "Beautiful" (2002)—and two original songs "Keeps Gettin' Better" and "Dynamite".
+It also featured four new additions: two remakes of her previous singles — "Genie in a Bottle" (1999) and "Beautiful" (2002) — and two original songs "Keeps Gettin' Better" and "Dynamite".
 In the United States, the album was released on November 11, 2008, exclusively via Target.

 The compilation album received positive reviews from music critics, who praised her musical career over her first decade since entering the music industry.
 The album debuted at number nine on the US Billboard 200, and has sold over 614,000 copies in the United States as of 2018.
-Internationally, it entered the top ten of record charts in multiple countries and achieved several certifications.
+Internationally, it entered the top ten of record charts in multiple countries, including Australia, Ireland, Japan, Austria and France, and achieved several certifications.

 Background

-In September 2008, it was announced that Aguilera would release a greatest hits album titled Keeps Gettin' Better: A Decade of Hits, whose distribution rights in the United States belonged to Target retailer via her record label RCA Records.
+In September 2008, it was announced that Aguilera would release a greatest hits album titled Keeps Gettin' Better: A Decade of Hits, whose distribution rights in the United States belonged to Target via her record label RCA Records.
 On the compilation's title, Aguilera said: "I'm looking forward to the next 10 years, which is partly why I named the album, Keeps Gettin' Better, 'cause it does".
 People who pre-ordered the compilation would receive a free digital download version of the single "Keeps Gettin' Better".
 During an interview with the Los Angeles Times, Aguilera explained that Target "got such a great creative team", and that's why she worked with the retailer for the album.